-Stinging nettle (Urtica dioica) contains millions of tiny stinging hairs on the surface of the leaf.
-You might be thinking it’s odd to see a plant with stinging effects shouldn’t be on a list of natural painkillers — but there’s more going on than meets the eye.
+Stinging nettle (Urtica dioica) contains millions of tiny stinging hairs on the leaf’s surface.
+You might think it’s odd to see a plant with stinging effects shouldn’t be on a list of natural painkillers — but there’s more going on than meets the eye.

 Chamomile (Matricaria chamomilla) is one of the most widely used herbs in the history of traditional medicine.
 It was used to treat burns, joint pain, headaches, and various other pain symptoms.

-Recent research does substantiate some of these claims, particularly that the herb has anti-inflammatory capabilities that could reduce the perception of pain .
+Recent research substantiates some of these claims, particularly that the herb has anti-inflammatory capabilities that could reduce pain perception .

 Lavender plants and lavender essential oils are very popular for pain relief in traditional medicine.
 Some clinical studies suggest that the terpenes in lavender have anti-inflammatory and pain-relieving effects .